 An all-inclusive hotel (or all-inclusive plan) is a carefree form of hotel pricing.
-The guest pays one daily rate that includes the hotel expenses that are usually on top of the room rate: food and liquor; tips; activities; and more.
+The guest pays one daily rate that includes everything: not just nightly room rate, but food and liquor; tips; activities; and more.

 All-inclusives tend to be large resorts with a vast array of dining and recreational activities for guests to choose from.
+Since all-inclusives offer a vast array of activities and amenities, they work well for active guests.
 Many all-inclusives target honeymoon couples and the girl/guy getaway crowd.
-Some all-inclusives are for adults only; some have separate pools (or even wings) for families; and some are completely family-focused.
+Some all-inclusives are for adults only.
+Some have separate pools (or even wings) for families.
+And some are completely family-focused.
 Still other all-inclusives permit kids only during a few family weeks per year.

-You will probably like staying at an all-inclusive if: you dislike signing a bill for everything you do at a hotel, and would prefer paying once; you're tired of paying hotel restaurant and bar bills; you like the idea of indulging in unlimited food and drink; you're ready for a resort where the staff is not angling for tips
+You will probably like staying at an all-inclusive if: you dislike signing bills for everything you do at a hotel, and would prefer paying once; you're tired of paying hotel restaurant and bar bills; you like the idea of indulging in unlimited food and drink; you're ready for a resort where the staff is not angling for tips.

-You may not be the ideal prospect for an all-inclusive if: you can't help finding the entire concept downscale or distasteful; you're not a big eater or drinker, and don't want to pay for AYCE; or you're an oenophile who's not going to drink all-inclusives' typical Chilean wine or Cava bubbly; tipping individual staffers is something you like to do
+You may not be the ideal prospect for an all-inclusive if: you can't help finding the entire concept downscale or distasteful; you're not a big eater or drinker, and don't want to pay for AYCE; or you're an oenophile who's not going to drink all-inclusives' typical Chilean Sauvignon Blanc or Cava bubbly; tipping individual staffers is something you like to do.

 In What Destinations Will You Find All-Inclusives?